jingweixi233/osproject/README.md

-This is a project on CS356 operating system in SJTU.
+This is a project for Operating System in Android kernel.

 Problem1